 Abstract

-Pathogen genomics can provide insights into disease transmission patterns, but new methods are needed to handle modern large-scale pathogen genome datasets.
-Genetically proximal viruses indicate epidemiological linkage and are informative about transmission events.
-Here, we leverage pairs of identical sequences using 114,298 SARS-CoV-2 genomes collected via sentinel surveillance from March 2021 to December 2022 in Washington State, USA, with linked age and residence information to characterize fine-scale transmission.
-The location of pairs of identical sequences is highly consistent with expectations from mobility and social contact data.
+Pathogen genomics can provide insights into underlying infectious disease transmission patterns, but new methods are needed to handle modern large-scale pathogen genome datasets and realize this full potential.
+In particular, genetically proximal viruses should be highly informative about transmission events as genetic proximity indicates epidemiological linkage.
+Here, we leverage pairs of identical sequences to characterise fine-scale transmission patterns using 114,298 SARS-CoV-2 genomes collected through Washington State (USA) genomic sentinel surveillance with associated age and residence location information between March 2021 and December 2022.
+This corresponds to 59,660 sequences with another identical sequence in the dataset.
+We find that the location of pairs of identical sequences is highly consistent with expectations from mobility and social contact data.
 Outliers in the relationship between genetic and mobility data can be explained by SARS-CoV-2 transmission between postal codes with male prisons, consistent with transmission between prison facilities.
-Transmission patterns between age groups vary across spatial scales.
+We find that transmission patterns between age groups vary across spatial scales.
 Finally, we use the timing of sequence collection to understand the age groups driving transmission.
-This work improves our ability to characterize transmission from large pathogen genome datasets.
+Overall, this work improves our ability to leverage large pathogen genome datasets to understand the determinants of infectious disease spread.